 IB Mathematics: Analysis and Approaches HL is designed for students who anticipate a need for sound mathematical background in preparing for future studies.
 This course includes the same content as the standard level analysis and approaches course, with the addition of extra topics.
 Course content includes advanced algebra, functions and equations, circular functions and trigonometry, statistics and probability, in depth calculus topics, vectors, and induction proofs.
 Assessments will include both internal and external assessments.
 The internal assessment is a mathematical exploration paper based upon a suitable math topic of the student's choice.
-The external assessment is comprised of three examinations at the end of the second year.
+The external assessment comprises three examinations at the end of the second year.
 In addition, students will be prepared for and will have the opportunity to take the AP Calculus BC test at the end of their first year.
 Throughout the course instruction and assessment, there will be a great emphasis on the ability to construct, communicate and justify correct mathematical arguments.
-Students who wish to take Mathematics: Analysis and Approaches at higher level should have strong algebraic skills and the ability to understand simple proofs.
-They will be students who enjoy spending time with problems and get pleasure and satisfaction from solving challenging problems.
-This course counts as a STEM elective for students pursuing a STEM Honors diploma.
+Students who wish to take Mathematics: Analysis and Approaches at a higher level should have strong algebraic skills and the ability to understand simple